microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

 10. Click **Create**.

-11. Open the [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hub) instructions in a new browser tab and complete the steps for setting up your new Event Hub.
+11. Now open the [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hub) instructions in a new browser tab and complete the steps for setting up your new Event Hub.
 Return here when finished.

 ## Step 2 - Deploy MedTech service in your Azure Health Data Services workspace
 Now you will use Azure Portal to deploy and configure MedTech service within your Azure Health Data Services workspace.